bhkritika/IPL-2024-Season-Analysis/README.md

 # IPL 2024 Season Analysis

 This project analyzes the IPL 2024 season using data on batting, bowling, match details, and summaries.
-The goal is to provide insights into player performance and match outcomes using Python and Tableau.
+The goal is to provide insights into player performance and match outcomes using Python.

 ## Table of Contents
 - [Project Overview](#project-overview)